Product Marketing Manager

 To manage the loading process, developers can use fixed grids to load different elements at different times.
 The front-end code can use one grid per element.
 That way, each element loads without resizing the screen or pushing other elements out of the way (CLS).

 Use small and compressed images.
-Image processing on the web is a large and much-discussed subject.
-Great optimized methods exist.
+Image processing on the web is a large and much-discussed subject, and evolves as we speak.
+For a comprehensive and most up-to-date account, check out the full guide on image optimization.
 The main point here is to follow best practices.

 Note: Google Core Web Vitals can be tricky.
 For example, CLS may conflict with LCP and FID when loading diverse elements at different times (to improve LCP and FID) can make the interface appear strange to the user (degrading CLS).
 The solution is to set up fixed grids and prioritize the most sensible loading order.